paulkarpenko/us-code-ui/uscode/title-44-public-printing-and-documents/chapter-007-congressional-printing-and-binding.md

 <a id="section-728"></a>
 ## § 728.
 United States Statutes at Large: distribution

-The Public Printer, after the final adjournment of each regular session of Congress, shall print and bind copies of the United States Statutes at Large, to be charged to the congressional allotment for printing and binding.
+The Director of the Government Publishing Office, after the final adjournment of each regular session of Congress, shall print and bind copies of the United States Statutes at Large, to be charged to the congressional allotment for printing and binding.
 The Joint Committee on Printing shall control the number and distribution of the copies.

 ### Statutory Notes

 #### Historical and Revision Notes
 Based on 44 U.S. Code, 1964 ed., § 196a (Jan.
 12, 1895, ch.
 23, § 73, 28 Stat.
 615; June 20, 1936, ch.
 630, title VI, § 9, 49 Stat.
 1551; June 16, 1938, ch.
 477, § 2, 52 Stat.
 761; Sept.
 23, 1950, ch.
 1001, § 4, 64 Stat.
 980; July 10, 1952, ch.
 632, § 2, 66 Stat.
 540).

+#### Amendments
+2014—Pub.
+L. 113–235 substituted “Director of the Government Publishing Office” for “Public Printer” in two places.

 #### Written Requests for Copies of United States Statutes at Large
 Pub.
 L. 94–440, title X, Oct.
 1, 1976, 90 Stat.
 1459, provided that: “Hereafter, notwithstanding any other provisions of law, appropriations for the automatic distribution to Senators and Representatives (including Delegates to Congress and the Resident Commissioner from Puerto Rico) of copies of the United States Statutes at Large shall not be available with respect to any Senator or Representative unless such Senator or Representative specifically, in writing, requests that he receive copies of such document.”